 The Secret to Revenue Recognition

-The thing about fixed price projects is that there’s a bit of a complex interplay between the process of revenue recognition and having sufficient forecasting methods to make sure the project isn’t going off the rails.
+The thing about how to manage fixed price projects is that there’s a bit of a complex interplay between the process of fixed price contract revenue recognition and having sufficient forecasting methods to make sure the project isn’t going off the rails.
 Professional services automation (PSA) solutions can help manage these complexities.

 There are three goals that need to be achieved in regards to revenue recognition visibility for fixed price contracts.